|

 Coaches

-are required to both change the level and standard of personal
+change the level of mental, personal

-is fundamentally about achieving behavioral change (what
+is fundamentally all about achieving behavioral change (what

-people do and say).
+children do and say).

 Psychology: